harness/developer-hub/docs/internal-developer-portal/flows/create-a-new-service-using-idp-stage.md

 :::info

-You need to have completed all the steps under **[PreRequisites](#prerequisites)** for the below given YAML to work properly
+You need to have completed all the steps under **[Prerequisites](#prerequisites)** for the below given YAML to work properly

 Please update the `connectorRef: <the_connector_name_you_created_under_prerequisites>` for all the steps it's used, also here we are assuming the git provider to be GitHub please update the `connectorType` for `CreateRepo`, `DirectPush` and `RegisterCatalog` step in case it's other than GitHub.
-Also under the slack notify step for `token` add the token identifier, you have created above as part of pre-requisites.
+Also, under the slack notify step for `token` add the token identifier, you have created above as part of prerequisites.

 :::